Davidson hosts Ford and Temple - WTOP News

 Davidson, North Carolina; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Temple visits Davidson after Derrian Ford scored 24 points in Temple’s 95-67 win against the Saint Francis (PA) Red Flash.
+BOTTOM LINE: Temple faces Davidson after Derrian Ford scored 24 points in Temple’s 95-67 win over the Saint Francis (PA) Red Flash.

-The Wildcats are 6-1 in home games.
-Davidson scores 76.4 points while outscoring opponents by 9.3 points per game.
+The Wildcats have gone 6-1 at home.
+Davidson scores 76.4 points and has outscored opponents by 9.3 points per game.

-The Owls are 0-1 in road games.
-Temple is 3-4 against opponents with a winning record.
+The Owls are 0-1 on the road.
+Temple is eighth in the AAC with 23.1 defensive rebounds per game led by Gavin Griffiths averaging 3.8.

-Davidson averages 76.4 points per game, 3.3 more points than the 73.1 Temple gives up.
-Temple has shot at a 48.0% rate from the field this season, 3.2 percentage points greater than the 44.8% shooting opponents of Davidson have averaged.
+Davidson averages 76.4 points per game, 3.3 more points than the 73.1 Temple allows.
+Temple averages 7.9 made 3-pointers per game this season, 1.9 more made shots on average than the 6.0 per game Davidson allows.

-TOP PERFORMERS: Josh Scovens is scoring 11.2 points per game with 4.2 rebounds and 1.3 assists for the Wildcats.
-Sam Brown is averaging 9.6 points and 1.5 rebounds while shooting 41.8%.
+TOP PERFORMERS: Josh Scovens is scoring 11.2 points per game and averaging 4.2 rebounds for the Wildcats.
+Hunter Adam is averaging 2.2 made 3-pointers.

-Gavin Griffiths is averaging 10.9 points and 1.8 blocks for the Owls.
-Ford is averaging 18.5 points over the last 10 games.
+Ford is shooting 44.7% and averaging 18.1 points for the Owls.
+Aiden Tobiason is averaging 14.2 points over the last 10 games.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.